No trip to Abu Dhabi is complete without a trip to the desert, and there is no better way to experience the desert than on a desert safari.

 Best luxury desert glamping

 What about Dubai Desert Safari Options?

-A consistent top performer for visitors looking for a more nature based experience in Dubai are Platinum Heritage.
+A consistent top performer for visitors looking for a more nature-based experience in Dubai are Platinum Heritage.

-With a focus on sustainability as well as developing knowledge of Emirati heritage and culture, Platinum Heritage offer a variety of distinct tours.
-These include the heritage desert safari, in which you will be able to explore Dubai’s Desert Conservation Reserve in a 1950s Land Rover; the first ecotourism desert safari in Dubai which provides the opportunity to see the Arabian Oryx and other indigenous species in their natural habitat; and Dubai’s only Mountain, Lake and Desert Safari.
+With a focus on sustainability as well as developing knowledge of Emirati heritage and culture, Platinum Heritage offers a variety of distinct tours.
+These include the heritage desert safari, in which you will be able to explore Dubai’s Desert Conservation Reserve in a 1950s Land Rover; the first ecotourism desert safari in Dubai, which provides the opportunity to see the Arabian Oryx and other indigenous species in their natural habitat; and Dubai’s only Mountain, Lake and Desert Safari.

 More Dubai desert Safari tour options to consider:

 Note that whilst we are not travel agents we made receive a commission if you book through one of our recommended affiliate partners.

 What to pack for an Abu Dhabi Desert Safari

 Whilst it’s a good idea to travel light, there are some items that we would recommend taking with you to make your safari as enjoyable as possible:

 - Wear loose clothing made from natural fibres.
 Remember to observe the local dress code and not wear anything too revealing.
 Ladies should avoid short skirts as they are not very practical and meals are often eaten on the floor.